jenkinsci/gitlab-plugin/README.md

 # Branch filtering

-Triggers from push events may be filtered based on the branch name, i.e. the build will only be allowed for selected branches.
-On the project configuration page, a list of all branches on the remote repository is displayed under ``Build when a change is pushed to GitLab.``.
-It is possible to select multiple branches by holding Ctrl and clicking.
+Triggers may be filtered based on the branch name, i.e. the build will only be allowed for selected branches.
+On the project configuration page, when you configure the GitLab trigger, you can choose 'Filter branches by name' or 'Filter branches by regex.'
+Filter by name takes comma-separated lists of branch names to include and/or exclude from triggering a build.
+Filter by regex takes a Java regular expression to include and/or exclude.

-This functionality requires accessing the GitLab server (see [above](#configuring-access-to-gitlab)) and for the time being also a git repository url already saved in the project configuration.
+**Note:** This functionality requires accessing the GitLab server (see [above](#configuring-access-to-gitlab)) and for the time being also a git repository url already saved in the project configuration.
 In other words, when creating a new project, the configuration needs to be saved *once* before being able to select the allowed branches.
-For Workflow jobs, the configuration must be saved *and* the job must be run once before the list is populated.
+For Workflow/Pipeline jobs, the configuration must be saved *and* the job must be run once before the list is populated.
 For existing projects, all branches are allowed to push by default.

 # Build Tags